shammip/Stock-Portfolio-Tracker/milestones/FINAL_REPORT.md

 For the homepage, the entirety of the minimum viable product was produced.

 - What you had planned for the future <br>
-The anticipated next features would have been additional information in the stock details window, such as a line graph demonstrating the stocks performance.
+  -Additional information in the stock details window, such as a line graph demonstrating the stocks performance.<br>
+  -Robust fall back mechanisms in the backend to gracefully handle failed API calls.<br>
+  -More frequent data retrieval with rotating proxies and cool-off periods to avoid blacklisting.

 - Any known problems (bugs, issues)